-Numerous maps and documents clearly demonstrate that Japan has recognized the existence of Takeshima for centuries.
-In the early 17th century, Japanese merchants were given permission for passage to Utsuryo Island by the Japanese government, and they used Takeshima as a navigational port for ships on their way to Utsuryo Island as well as a ground to catch sea lions and other marine resources.
-Japan established sovereignty over Takeshima by the mid 17th century.
+The fact that Japan has long recognized the existence of Takeshima is made clear by a large number of early documents and maps.
+In the early 17th century, the Japanese government formally granted its people the right of passage to Utsuryo Island, and they used Takeshima as a navigational port and an anchorage for ships on their way to Utsuryo Island and as a ground on which to hunt and gather marine resources such as sea lions and abalone.
+Japan had established sovereignty over Takeshima by the mid-17th century.